 You will need an airbrush gun to apply the spray on small objects and follow these general guidelines.

 If you are looking for a quick start guide for applying AESUB 3D scanning spray, here is a video demonstration.
 We encourage you to read the complete document to ensure you are using the products correctly.

 Step 1: Spray The Part

-- You do not need to shake the can for AESUB Blue, Orange, and Green.
+- You do not need to shake the can for AESUB Blue, Orange, Green, and Yellow.

 - Gently push down the spray button and move the can across the area using even, back and forth strokes at a distance of 15 - 20 cm (that’s roughly one can length).

 - Spray over the entire surface that you will be 3D scanning and move at a consistent pace to achieve an even coating.
 If you spray too much, it will affect scan accuracy.